Kitten: Development

 The sex of kittens is usually easy to determine at birth.
-By six to eight weeks this becomes harder because of the growth of fur in the genital region.
+By six to eight weeks, this becomes harder because of the growth of fur in the genital region.
 The male's urethral opening is round, whereas the female's urethral opening is a slit.
 Another marked difference is the distance between anus and urethral opening, which is greater in males than in females.

-Kittens are highly social animals and spend most of their waking hours interacting with available animals and playing on their own.
+Kittens are very social and spend most of their waking hours interacting with other animals and playing on their own.
 Play with other kittens peaks in the third or fourth month after birth, with more solitary hunting and stalking play peaking later, at about five months.

 Kittens are vulnerable because they like to find dark places to hide, sometimes with fatal results if they are not watched carefully.
-Cats have a habit of seeking refuge under or inside cars or on top of car tires during stormy or cold weather.
-This often leads to broken bones, burns, heat stroke, damaged internal organs or death.
+Cats have a habit of seeking refuge under or inside cars or on top of car tires during stormy or cold weather; this often leads to broken bones, burns, heat stroke, damaged internal organs or death.

-Domestic kittens are commonly sent to new homes at six to eight weeks of age, but it has been suggested that being with their mother and litter-mates from six to twelve weeks is important for a kitten's social and behavioural development.
+Domestic kittens are commonly sent to new homes at six to eight weeks of age, but it has been suggested that being with their mother and littermates from six to twelve weeks is important for a kitten's social and behavioural development.
 Usually, breeders and foster/rescue homes will not sell or adopt out a kitten that is younger than twelve weeks.
 In many jurisdictions, it is illegal to give away kittens younger than eight weeks of age.
-Kittens generally reach sexual maturity at around seven months old.
-A cat reaches full "adulthood" around one year of age.
+Kittens generally reach sexual maturity at around seven months, and full "adulthood" around one year of age.

 Health

 Domestic kittens in developed societies are usually vaccinated against common illnesses from two to three months of age.
 The usual combination vaccination protects against feline viral rhinotracheitis (FVR), feline calicivirus (C), and feline panleukopenia (P).
 This FVRCP inoculation is usually given at eight, twelve, and sixteen weeks, and an inoculation against rabies may be given at sixteen weeks.
 Kittens are usually spayed or neutered at seven months of age, but kittens may be neutered as young as seven weeks (if large enough), especially in animal shelters.
-Such early neutering does not appear to have any long-term health risks to cats, and may even be beneficial in male cats.
+Such early neutering does not appear to have any long-term health risks for cats, and it may even be beneficial in male cats.
 Kittens are commonly given deworming treatments for roundworms from about four weeks.